The emails for this class will be collected on this page, arranged chronologically. Have fun with them!

 P&G Valuation (excel spreadsheet): http://www.stern.nyu.edu/~adamodar/pdfiles/eqnotes/PG/P&Gvaluationfixed.xls

-In the session today, we started by doing a brief test on risk premiums.
+In the session today, we started by looking at the implied equity risk premium as of September 21 and I am attaching the implied premium spreadsheet for you to experiment with.
 After a brief foray into lambda, a more composite way of measuring country risk, we spent the rest of the session talking about the dynamics of implied equity risk premiums and what makes them go up, down or stay unchanged.
 We then moved to cross market comparisons, first by comparing the ERP to bond default spreads, then bringing in real estate risk premiums and then extending the concept to comparing ERPs across countries.
 Finally, I made the argument that you should not stray too far from the current implied premium, when valuing individual companies, because doing so will make your end valuation a function of what you think about the market and the company.
 If you have strong views on the market being over valued or under valued, it is best to separate it from your company valuation.
-I am attaching the excel spreadsheet that I used to compute the implied ERP at the start of February 2017.
-Play with it when you get a chance.
 Post class test and solution attached.

-I want to check to see where you are on the project.
-Assuming that you have picked a company, joined a group and downloaded the financials, I hope that you have estimated a risk free rate in the currency of your choice.
+On a different note, I want to check on where you are on the project.
+Assuming that you have picked a company, joined a group and downloaded the financials, I hope that you have estimated a risk free rat in the currency of your choice.
 Once you have that, please try the following:

 Risk free Rates